build-server-protocol/build-server-protocol/docs/bsp.md

    crashes and a client wants to reconnect.
 1. Uses `stdin` to send messages and `stdout` to receive responses to/from the BSP server.
+1. Uses `stderr` to report execution progress to the user.

 The use of `stdin` and `stdout` to communicate with the build server simplifies the life of clients and allows build tools to implement their own underlying protocol to connect to a local/remote build tool instance/daemon.

-In addition, build tools can use the `argv` invocation to:
+In addition, build tools can use the `argv` invocation for other purposes such
+as:

 1. Spawn a daemon if it's not already running.
 1. Install the build tool if it's not already installed in a user's machine.